fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 ## Rate Limits

-This limit to drop packets if the global bandwidth is exceeded means that applications need to stay under this rate limit or the loss of STUN packets will cause ICE to start thinking connections which are valid do not work.
-At 250 kbps, split across say two web pages, with no retransmission, each web page can from a new STUN transaction roughly ever ( 70 * 8 ) / (250000 / 2 )= 4.48 ms. This implies that really only one Peer Connection can be doing ICE at at time if the pacing is moved to 5 ms.

-If the rate limit was set more around compressed narrowband voice bitrates, (12 to 40 kbps depending on who you ask), it is clear that 5ms timing fro ICE is far too low and will cause many ICE packet to be arbitrarily discarded by the browser rate limit before even being sent on the wire.
+Having a global bandwidth limit for the browser, which if exceeded will dorp packets,  means that applications need to stay under this rate limit or the loss of STUN packets will cause ICE to start mistakenly thinking there is no connectivity on flows which do not work.
+Consider the case with two NICs (cellular and wifi), each with an v4 and v6 address, and a reachable TURN server on each.
+This gives 12 candidates and if the other side is the same there are six v6 addresses matching on the other side so 36 pairs for v6 and the same for v4 resulting in 72 pairs for ICE to check (assuming full bundle, rtcp mux etc).
+The number of pairs we will see in practice in the futre is a somewhat controversial topic and the 72 here was a number pulled out of a hat and not based on any real tests.
+There is probably a better number to use.

+A simple simulation on this where none of the connections works sugest that the peak bandwidth in 100ms windows is about 112kbps if the pacing is 20 ms while it goes to about 290kbps if the pacing is 5 ms. This is the bandwidth used by a single ICE agent and there could easily be multiple ICE agents running at the same time in the same tab or across different tabs in the browser.

+The point I am trying to get at with this is that if the global rate limit would need to be much higher than 250 kbps to move to a 5 ms pacing and have it reliably work with multiple things happening at the same time in the browser.

 ## ICE Synchronization